ahussam/masterKeyDeriver/README.md

 # masterKeyDeriver
-A JS script that derives a master key of sub keys by XOR.
+A JS script that derives a master key of subkeys by XOR.

 ![ss](mk.png)